 Changes for Bixby Freedom Celebration 2020

 Following suggested regulations, there are a few changes we have had to make.
 The fireworks will be launched from the NW corner of Bentley Park at 9:45pm (same as last year).
 However, there will be no kids zone, stage program, or firefighter challenge.

 The fireworks show will be as spectacular as ever and can be seen for miles.
 You are welcome to watch the show with your family and friends in and around the park, from afar, or stay in your car – whatever you are comfortable with!
 Follow us on Facebook for up-to-the-minute details.

 If allowed, we will have a few Food trucks.

 *No personal tents, shelters or fireworks.

 Use #BFC2020 to spread the word!

 - When: July 3 (Fireworks will begin about 30 minutes after dark)

 - Where: Skiatook Municipal Airport, 1501 S. Lombard Ln., Skiatook

 “Fantasy in the Sky” is that annual Fourth of July celebration sponsored by the City of Skiatook and area businesses.
-The celebration starts with a community wide parade and continues throughout the day with great food, vendors and live music.
-The night concludes with a world class fireworks show that brings more than 75,000 people to Skiatook. www.cityofskiatook.com
+Due to social distancing, this year’s celebration will feature a fireworks show, but not the usual vendors and live music.
+Families are still invited to come out and have a picnic!

 - Where: River West Festival Park, 2100 S. Jackson Ave.; Veterans Park, 1875 S. Boulder Ave.